Telehealth: A Fresh Approach to Workforce Development

 Challenge

-efficiencies could be disrupted by
+• Systems established for internal efficiencies could be disrupted by processes introduced by outside partners.

-bog down internal teams and have the
+• Administrative tasks necessary for effective workforce development often bog down internal teams and have the potential to create delays.

-Finding committed, high quality
+• Finding committed, high quality behavioral health providers.

-average a 40% provider turnover rate.
+• The behavioral healthcare industry average a 40% provider turnover rate.

 Solution

-and we handle the onboarding process for
+• We integrate into an organization’s workflows and we handle the onboarding process for the providers an organization chooses.

-continuity of care for your patients, and saves
+Our 95% provider retention rate provides continuity of care for your patients, and savesmoney and time for your team.

 Developing a Specialized Workforce